-Tip: Use a soft baby carrier; strollers are not allowed on the narrow walkways.
+Tip: Use a baby carrier on narrow or uneven sections.

 Laura Spriggs Gray